camptocamp/build-debian-cloud/README.rst

 * You don't need to fork this repo.
 * No need to merge updates into your own repo.
 * Easily share your plugins with others.

-There are some plugins included in the ``plugins/`` directory.
-A list of external plugins is also provided there.

 All plugins specified when bootstrapping, will be sourced *before* any tasks are run.
 The plugins can modify the task list and add their own tasks.
 Tasks are simply paths to scripts.
 They will be sourced as well.